Ghana’s History: Meet Ghana’s Past and Late President, Who Had 8 Wives and 18 Children

 During the era when Ghana gained independence, Ankrah became the nation’s first Military official.
 He was also the first African camp commandant at Army headquarters.
 The first African officer of the Ghana Army and also the first African soldier to command an all-African company in a former British colony.

-READ ALSO: Salinko and Wife Looking Adorable In These 10 Photos
+ALSO READ: Salinko and Wife Looking Adorable In These 5 Photos

 Following the overthrow of Dr. Kwame Nkrumah, Lt.
 General Joseph Ankrah was made ruler of Ghana.
 Osagyefo Dr. Kwame was the first President in Ghana’s history.
-He was among the group that for independence for the country which is March 6, 1957.
+He was among the group that fought for independence for the country on March 6, 1957.

-However, from such a history, we can notice the former president had a good time during his time on earth.
+However, from such a history, we can notice the former president had a good time on Earth.
 With 8 women, he bore 18 children.

 In Ghana’s history, he is the only president to have set such a record.